 On January 29, 2008, we filed a complaint in the United States District Court for the District of Delaware against NextCard, LLC and Marshall Credit Strategies, LLC, seeking a declaratory judgment that a patent purportedly owned by the defendants is invalid and not infringed by our products.
 On April 30, 2008, NextCard, LLC filed a complaint in the United States District Court for the Eastern District of Texas, concerning the same subject matter as the Delaware case, asserting patent infringement by us, and seeking monetary damages and an injunction.
-The matter is now proceeding in Texas, as the Delaware court dismissed the case from the forum of Delaware on March 20, 2009 based on lack of personal jurisdiction over defendants.
-We believe the claims are without merit, and intend to vigorously defend against this lawsuit.
-Trial in the Texas proceeding is set for December 5, 2011.
-We are presently unable to estimate the likely costs of the litigation of these legal proceedings.
-We expect our operations to continue without interruption during the period of litigation.
+The parties entered into a settlement agreement in August 2009.
+The settlement terms under the agreement are confidential, and will not have a material effect on our results of operations, financial condition or cash flows.